This information explains the flu (influenza), including how it’s spread and how you can lower your risk of getting it.

-- Ask family members and close friends to get the flu vaccine.
+- Ask family members and close friends to get the flu shot.

 - Always cough or sneeze into a tissue or your elbow, not your hand.

-- Wash your hands for at least 20 seconds or use an alcohol-based hand sanitizer often, especially after coughing sneezing.
+- Wash your hands for at least 20 seconds or use an alcohol-based hand sanitizer often, especially after coughing or sneezing.
 Read our resource Hand Hygiene and Preventing Infection to learn how to clean your hands properly.

-- Don’t share items such as cups, drinking glasses, food utensils, or toys.
+- Don’t share items such as cups, drinking glasses, eating utensils, or toys.

 - Avoid close contact with anyone who has cold or flu symptoms.

-- If you have the flu, avoid close contact with others until your flu symptoms go away if you have it.
+- If you have the flu, avoid close contact with others until your flu symptoms go away.